 CvE are trusted advisors with best-in-class expertise who help brands get marketing over the line.
 Every now and then, new buzzwords emerge in the industry, on social media and in panels.
 CvE recently conducted a roundtable discussion with some of the largest FMCG, retail and DTC brands to explore and define the concept of Growth Marketing.

-Below are the responses to frequently asked questions about Growth Marketing:
+Below are the responses to frequently asked questions:

-Growth marketing can mean different things to different organisations.
-Julian Shapiro is the leading growth marketing thinker, who says, “Growth marketing is a rigorous methodology consisting of experimentation, data collection, iteration, and behavioural psychology”.
+It can mean different things to different organisations.
+Julian Shapiro is the leading growth marketing thinker, who says, “It is a rigorous methodology consisting of experimentation, data collection, iteration, and behavioural psychology”.
 The key facet is consistent testing and learning, which thrives within Agile teams.

 Essentially, it is the process of optimising the most important metrics in a brand’s marketing funnel and constantly developing new ways to engage consumers.

 Marketing’s evolution toward digital has resulted in shorter lead times, to fast, measurable results whilst saving resources.
-Growth Marketing provides fresh, innovative, and low-cost ways to achieve scalability.
-A traditional Byron Sharp marketing approach may entail reaching all light buyers within a category and hoping for long-term success, whereas growth marketing goes a step further by quantifying the impact of engaging those light buyers in terms of incremental business revenue.
+It provides fresh, innovative, and low-cost ways to achieve scalability.
+A traditional Byron Sharp marketing approach may entail reaching all light buyers within a category and hoping for long-term success, whereas it goes a step further by quantifying the impact of engaging those light buyers in terms of incremental business revenue.

 Growth marketing is dependent on rich data, which digital channels provide in abundance.
 There are numerous intricacies in how data is leveraged to drive growth, depending on the organisation.